Re-energized Chavez floods Venezuela's airwaves

 As well as his famous TV and radio monologues, the Venezuelan leader is also now an accomplished and widely-followed Twitter user at @chavezcandanga.

 "We beat Argentina!
-Long live the fatherland!" he tweeted enthusiastically this week minutes after Venezuela's shock first win in a soccer World Cup qualifier against Argentina.
+Long live the fatherland!" he tweeted enthusiastically this week minutes after Venezuela's shock first win in a football World Cup qualifier against Argentina.